How Do You Analyze/Interpret a Good Stop Loss Setting Percent?

 These indicators can be used as the basis for setting these stop loss orders.

-To set a stop loss it's better to use one of the following % based methods:
+To set a stop loss it is better to use one of the following % based methods:

 Setting Stop Loss based on Percentage of Account Balance

-This stop loss order setting method is based on the % of account balance that the trader is willing to risk.
+This method for setting stop loss orders is based on a percentage of the account balance that the trader is prepared to risk.

-If one is willing to risk 2% of account balance then the trader determines how far he will set the order level based on the open trade size which he has bought or sold.
+The trader decides how far he will set the order level based on the open trade size that he has purchased or sold, assuming one is prepared to take a 2% chance of account balance.

 How Do I Set Stop Losses depending on the Account Balance Percent Method